pschaus/book_lepl1402/source/part1.rst

     System.out.println(weapon.getMagicDamage());

 The answer is no!
 Rule 3 is only applied to methods that are defined in the subclass *and* in the superclass.
 This is not the case for :code:`getMagicDamage`.
 In this situation, the Java compiler will not accept the call :code:`weapon.getMagicDamage()` because, just by looking at the variable declaration :code:`Weapon weapon`, it cannot tell that the object referenced by the variable :code:`weapon` really has a method :code:`getMagicDamage`.
-You might think that the compiler is a bit stupid here, but remember that the code could try to do some strange things that are difficult to see for the compiler:
+You might think that the compiler is a bit stupid here, but remember that this is just a simple example and the programmer could try to do some strange things that are difficult to see for the compiler:

 .. code-block:: java

     Weapon weapon = new MagicSword("Elven sword", 7, 3);
     weapon = new Weapon("Dagger", 1);
-    System.out.println(weapon.getMagicDamage());
+    System.out.println(weapon.getMagicDamage());  // does not compile, fortunately!

 To be able to call :code:`getMagicDamage`, you have to convince the compiler that the variable contains a reference to a Magic Sword object.
 For example, you could change the type of the variable: